-Travel Accidents Overseas: How to know which country you must start your claim for compensation following an injury overseas and when you can start their claim in the UK courts
+Travel Accidents Overseas: How to know which country you must start your claim for compensation following an injury overseas and when you can start your claim in the UK courts

-Travel accidents overseas: whether you have a car accident whilst driving abroad or suffer food poisoning from a restaurant in a foreign country - this page will explain to the independent traveler how to know which country to start a compensation claim in; whether it can be commenced in the UK and if not how to contact a compensation lawyer in a foreign country who speaks English.
+Whether you have a car accident whilst driving abroad or suffer food poisoning from a restaurant in a foreign country – this page will explain to the independent traveler how to know which country to start a travel accidents overseas compensation claim in; whether it can be commenced in the UK and if not how to contact a compensation lawyer in a foreign country who speaks English.

 When are you considered to be an “independent traveler” for the purpose of a travel accident overseas claim?